25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

   200 OK
   ```

 - Creates a new resource: **returns HTTP status code 201** (Created).
 The URI of the new resource is included in the `Location` header of the response.
-The **response body** contains a representation of the resource.
+The **response body** may contain a representation of the resource

 - Some processing is done but does not create a new resource, the method can **return HTTP status code 200** and include the result of the operation in the response body.
-Alternatively, if there is no result to return, the method can return **HTTP status code 204** (No Content) with no response body.
+Alternatively, if there is no result to return, the method can return **HTTP status code 204** (No Content) with no response body

 - If the client puts invalid data into the request, the server should **return HTTP status code 400** (Bad Request).
-The response body can contain additional information about the error or a link to a URI that provides more details.
+The response body can contain additional information about the error or a link to a URI that provides more details

 #### PUT